plone/training/theming/theme-package.rst

        <div id="above-content"></div>
    </div>

-the needed rule to bring the messages across we already have:
+and we already have this rule to bring the messages across:

 .. code-block:: xml

    <!-- Alert message -->
    <replace css:theme-children="#global_statusmessage" css:content-children="#global_statusmessage" />

 To test that, just edit the front page.
-You should see a confirmation-message from Plone.
+You should see a confirmation message from Plone.

 Main content area
 +++++++++++++++++

-To get the Plone content area in a flexible way which also provides the right bootstrap grid classes, we use an inline XSL snippet, which is already in our rules.xml but need some customization for our theme:
+To make the Plone content area flexible and containing the correct bootstrap grid classes, we use an inline XSL snippet.
+This is already in our rules.xml, but needs some customization for our theme:

 .. code-block:: xml